ghi-electronics/Docs/tinyclr/roadmap.md

 # Roadmap

-Since TinyCLR OS is still so new, we will be adding more libraries and functionality over time.
+Since TinyCLR OS is still in early alpha, we will be adding more libraries and functionality over time.
 Some of the things on our wish list in no particular order:

 - USB host and client
 - File system